American Toilets

 That space has been converted to a small shop.
 Notice the nicely carved stone lintels still in place above the two doors.

-See the train toilet page for train toilets still in operation.
+See the subway toilet page for subway toilets still in operation.

 Pit toilet in the bushes, in the Boundary Waters National Canoe Area.